IxDA/interaction18/content/tickets.md

 {{< spacer >}}
 ### I have a ticket, but I can’t come.
 What should I do?

 Please consider offering/selling your ticket to a colleague or online.
 Tickets are not refundable, but they are transferrable.

 Consider advertising your ticket by posting an announcement to Twitter using hashtags #ixd18 and #tickets, and include @ixdconf.
 We will help you sell your ticket by promoting your tweet.

 Once you’ve received payment for the ticket, please email interaction18@ixda.org with the person’s name, email, job title, company and food preferences and we will re-issue the ticket to the new party.

-{{% box class="box-secondary text-white" %}}
-Can find any ticket to buy on this page?
-{{< button href="http://join.interaction.ixda.org" name="Use the alternate form" >}}
-{{% /box %}}
-{{< spacer >}}

 {{< tito-assets >}}